Silvia and Greg

 If you’re arriving on a cruise ship, or if you’re visiting during the high season, Cozumel can get pretty busy.
 When there are a few cruise ships in port, hailing a taxi can feel like a competitive sport, and you might find the prices are a little higher.

 This is where booking in advance can be a real game-changer.
-It’s especially useful if you want to be picked up from one of the cruise piers.
+It’s beneficial if you want to be picked up from one of the cruise piers.
 You can arrange for a taxi to be waiting for you, which means less stress and more time to enjoy your day.
-You can also book a taxi to pick you up from your hotel at a specific time, which is great if you have a dinner reservation or a tour booked.
+You can also book a cab to pick you up from your hotel at a specific time, which is excellent if you have a dinner reservation or a tour booked.

 Your Guide to Cozumel Taxi Drivers, Safety, and Tips